contentful/slash-developers/docs/references/anatomy-cda-request.md

 As you can see, the response is limited to the array `items` which include the Entries `O1ZiKekjgiE0Uu84oKqaY`, `5v10yZCONUS044UUgiqaO4` and `6NX8Kkd9ZYS6igQQMyuC2O`.

-Although these Entries have Links to other resources, these are merely referenced by their linking fields.
-It's not fetched any information about any linked resource itself.
+Although these Entries contain Links to other resources, the content of the linked items is not included in the response, just an object that specifies the link target.

 ## Fetching Linked Resources